niarada/remedy/examples/docs/public/introduction.md

    These consist of some script (TS or JS) at the top, and HTML at the bottom.
 Or just script, or just HTML.

-   In the HTML, curly braces **&lbrace; &rbrace;** are used to evaluate expressions, which may reference any variables present in the script above.
+   In the HTML, curly braces **&lbrace; &rbrace;** are used to evaluate expressions, which are injected with the script scope, and any attributes..